major-lab/mirbooking/README.md

 MKL DSS and MKL Cluster can benefit from [TBB](https://www.threadingbuildingblocks.org/) instead of OpenMP, which can be enabled with `-Dwith_mkl_tbb=true`.

+MKL LAPACK is not a sparse linear solver and thus will not handle typical workload very well, but it will perform orders of magnitude faster on dense jacobians.

 MKL DSS and MKL Cluster can be used with the 64 bit interface, allowing much larger systems to be solved with `-Dwith_mkl_ilp64=true`.
 However, this will